Thick and fluffy coconut flour pancakes made in 5 minutes! No sugar needed, these are one of the EASIEST low carb breakfasts you’ll ever make.

-- Coconut flour– Sift your coconut flour very well, to ensure there are no clumps throughout.
+- Coconut flour.
+Sift your coconut flour very well, to ensure there are no clumps throughout.

-- Baking powder– Gives the pancakes some rise and fluffiness.
+- Baking powder.
+Gives the pancakes some rise and fluffiness.

-- Egg whites– Makes the pancakes extra fluffy, along with lowering the calories and the fat of the pancakes.
+- Egg whites.
+Makes the pancakes extra fluffy, along with lowering the calories and the fat of the pancakes.

 Start by adding your dry ingredients into a mixing bowl.
 Next, add in the egg whites, one at a time, followed by the yogurt, milk, and liquid stevia.
 The pancake batter should be extra thick but NOT pourable.

 Once the edges go golden brown, remove the lid, flip the pancakes, and cook for a further 3 minutes.
-Repeat the process until all the pancake batter has been used up.
+Repeat this process to use up all the batter.

 - Patience is key when making these pancakes.
 While it may seem to be more time consuming than traditional pancakes, you’ll be rewarded with ultra thick and fluffy pancakes.